The key steps to creating a profitable blog

 Step 4: Optimise every blog post for user intent

-Optimising content for user intent is one of the online marketing tactics that any blogger and small business owner should prioritise in 2020.
+Optimising content for user intent is one of the online marketing tactics that any blogger and small business owner should prioritise.

 So if you want readers to quickly find your blog at the top of the search engine results, you’ll need to make sure that the content and information you share is exactly what your readers want, and not what you believe they’d find interesting.